dangrt5/price-spider-assessment/README.md

 ## Features

-- Listing all 8 Star Wars movies on the checklist (MVP)
+- Listing all 8 Star Wars movies on the checklist
-- Ability to check/uncheck the movies (MVP)
+- Ability to check/uncheck the movies
-- Sort movies by year released or by title (Post-MVP)

 ## Technologies